mouund/Install-Arch-Linux-with-root-encryption-in-10-mn/README.md

 Exit chroot:

     # exit

 Unmount /mnt

     # umount -R /mnt

+Reboot

+    # reboot

-Reboot unplug the USB installation medium before the boot process, you should be greeted by GRUB.
+Unplug the USB installation medium before the boot process, you should be greeted by GRUB.
 Then you will be asked to unlock your root partition.
 Then you are DONE !